-Registration for New Student Organizations is open from July 1st to April 1st.
+Registration for New and Re-establishing Student Organizations is open bi-annually on July 1st and on December 1st.
+Check GatorConnect Announcements for more details on registration deadlines.

 If you are interested in registering a new student organization or re-establishing a previously active organization, consider the following:

 Registration allows you to gain access to certain benefits, as listed below.
 If your organization will not utilize the listed benefits, then consider whether registration is necessary.